Privacy Policy

 6. Security of data

-As you'd expect from a company run by Scott, Michal and Troy, we're pretty serious about security.
+As you'd expect from a company run by Scott, we're pretty serious about security.
 Although the systems we run process minimal personal data -- just your email address, password hash and a payment token -- our systems are designed, built, and operated securely.

-We are certified against the UK's Cyber Essentials standard and our security is regularly tested by independent parties.
-You can read about our latest penetration test here.
+Our security is regularly tested by independent parties and you can read about our latest penetration test here.

 7. Cookies

-When you access the Report-URI website, seven first party cookies (from us) and one third party cookie (from Stripe, our payment processor) are stored on your computer, all are essential for the safe and secure operation of the site.
+When you access the Report-URI website, six first party cookies (from us) are stored on your computer, all are essential for the safe and secure operation of the site.
 The Cookies used are:

 8. Your rights